The Plastic Problem

 - France will ban single-use plastic cups, plates and cutlery by 2020

 - The United States and the United Kingdom have banned microbeads in cosmetics

-On a global scale, the United Nations has begun their CleanSeas Campaign to combat the global marine pollution problem.
+On a global scale, the United Nations has begun its CleanSeas Campaign to combat the global marine pollution problem.
 As of October 2017, over 30 countries have formally joined the campaign, declaring their support to its overall goals and taking specific commitments at the national level

 UN Environment participates in working groups gathering leading global companies, with the aim of improving plastics management in the upstream production processes and reusing plastic recovered from the ocean.

 This initiative is being put into action in the Volvo Ocean Race 2017/2018.
 Britain’s Dee Caffari leads team Turn the Tide on Plastic in the global sailing race, to amplify the United Nations message.
-The Volvo Ocean Race holds 3 clear directions in their Sustainability Program: maximize impact, minimize footprint, and leave a positive legacy.
+The Volvo Ocean Race holds 3 clear directions in its Sustainability Program: maximize impact, minimize footprint, and leave a positive legacy.

-The problem is a big one, and combating it is possible.
-IF everyone is able to make the little changes in their everyday life to contribute to the larger solution.
+The problem is a big one, and combating it is possible IF everyone is able to make the little changes in their everyday life to contribute to the larger solution.
 It all begins with a conversation, an outreach or message to help spread the word just as the Turn the Tide on Plastic team is doing.
 So ask yourself: what am I going to do today to make a difference?
 What can I do myself, at home, and in my community, to start the tidal wave of change that we as humans on this planet can create?
 It all starts today.
 It all starts with you.